 The government has a strategy looking at specific issues faced by women and girls.
-Within the context of this safeguarding policy the following sections are how we respond to violence against girls: female genital mutilation, forced marriage, honour-based violence and teenage relationship abuse all fall under this strategy.
-All staff have undertaken online FGM training.
+Within the context of this safeguarding policy the following sections are how we respond to violence against girls: female genital mutilation, forced marriage, honour-based violence all fall under this strategy.